cee-r/stoc/log/log.09262018.md

 * Review information hierarchy to see how content can be sorted
     - Organize by need or stages of a player going into a match:
         - DRAFT.
-Player might need information on champ match ups.\
+Player might need information on champ match ups (Counters, etc).
+        - LOAD OUT.
+Player would need info on stuff to be set before the match loads (Runes, Summoners)
+        - IN GAME.
+Player would need info on stuff to get in game (Skill order, Items, etc.)
+* Add a skip to content functionality that is always available regardless of where you are on the page
+    - Anchor links to header
+    - Sticky menu of some sort
+* Contain information with a clean and compact layout

+### Misc thoughts

+* Possibly a slide out side panel with toggle
+* Would need to find all headings and add ids for anchor